Meeting_ideas

 supply chain freight

-Navigating Supply Chains with North Carolina Manufacturing Extension Partnership
+Navigating Supply Chains with NC Manufacturing Extension Partnership

 Effective supply chain management is crucial in today’s ever-changing business environment for achieving sustainable growth and gaining a competitive edge.
 The North Carolina Manufacturing Extension Partnership (NCMEP) plays an important role in bolstering the sustainability of the manufacturing industry through its programs, resources and consulting services.